krrish94/krrish94.github.io/content/news/2021-01-22-google-fellowship/index.md

   caption: 'Awarded a Google PhD fellowship (declined)'
 ---

-Extremely honored to be awarded a [Google PhD fellowship](https://research.google/outreach/phd-fellowship/) for "Machine Perception, Speech Technology, and Computer Vision" for 2021 (declined).
+Extremely honored to be awarded a [Google PhD fellowship](https://research.google/outreach/phd-fellowship/) for "Machine Perception, Speech Technology, and Computer Vision" for 2021.
 Thank you Google, for this coveted recognition!